tagnja/blog/source/draft/mysql-explain.md

 ### type

-Describes how tables are joined.
+The join type.
+For description of how tables are joined.
 (Access methods to find and return rows)

 - **system**
 - **const**: The table has at most one matching row, which is read at the start of the query. e.g `SELECT * FROM *tbl_name* WHERE *primary_key*=1;`